FC Dallas Youth ECNL RL U15 Girls for 2022 Dallas Cup - 3rd Degree

 FCD Youth ECNL RL U15s (2007)

-Coach: Danielle Sewell
+Coach: Dani Sewell Vaughn

 Bracket B: Solar SC ECNL 07, Sting SC Dallas Black ECNL 07, Fallas Town FC 07 Punisher